-TOPAZ4 is the latest version of TOPAZ, a coupled ocean-sea ice data assimilation (DA) system for the North Atlantic Ocean and Arctic (Fig. 1).
-It has emerged in 2007-2010 following the development of TOPAZ3 (Bertino and Lisæter, 2008), and represents the main workhorse of the Arctic Marine Forecasting Center (MFC) of the MyOcean project (http://www.myocean.eu.org) both for short-term forecasting and reanalysis purposes.
+TOPAZ4 is the latest version of TOPAZ, a coupled oceansea ice data assimilation (DA) system for the North Atlantic Ocean and Arctic (Fig. 1).
+It emerged in 2007-2010 following the development of TOPAZ3 (Bertino and Lisæter, 2008), and represents the main workhorse of the Arctic Marine Forecasting Center (MFC) of the MyOcean project (http: //www.myocean.eu.org) both for short-term forecasting and reanalysis purposes.

 The system is based on an ensemble Kalman filter (EnKF) (Evensen, 1994) with a 100-member ensemble.
-It uses the hybrid coordinate ocean model (HYCOM, Bleck e.g. 2002; Chassignet et al. e.g. 2006) coupled with a sea ice model (Hunke and Dukowicz, 1997).
+It uses the hybrid coordinate ocean model (HYCOM, e.g. Bleck, 2002; Chassignet et al., 2006) coupled with a sea-ice model (Hunke and Dukowicz, 1997).
 Compared to TOPAZ3, TOPAZ4 has undertaken a number of substantial modifications in the DA scheme, the model, and the system configuration.
 These modifications are detailed in the following sections of the paper.

-TOPAZ is the only operational, large-scale, eddy-resolving ocean DA system that uses the EnKF.
+TOPAZ is the only operational, large-scale, eddyresolving ocean DA system that uses the EnKF.
 This contrasts from numerical weather prediction (NWP), where there are currently a number of operational, or semi-operational, EnKF systems (Houtekamer and Mitchell, 2006; Torn and Hakim, 2008; Bonavita et al., 2008; Compo et al., 2011).
 Ocean forecasting differs from NWP in several respects.
-Apart from the differences in the number of observations available - the ocean observing system is much sparser than the atmospheric observing system - the ocean and atmosphere vary on different
+Apart from the differences in the number of observations available - the ocean observing system is much sparser than the atmospheric observing system - the ocean and atmosphere vary on different spatial and temporal scales.
+Ocean variability is dominated by mesoscale eddies that vary on